 Overall health can also affect the life expectancy of mesothelioma patients.
 Patients in good health are more likely to undergo aggressive treatments for improved life expectancy.
 Those with poor health or pre-existing conditions may have fewer treatment options available and face a shorter life expectancy.

 Resources for Mesothelioma Patients

 Other Factors Affecting Mesothelioma Life Expectancy

-Life Expectancy and Mesothelioma Treatment
+Mesothelioma Life Expectancy With Treatment

-For elderly patients or those in the late stages of their diagnosis, surgery may not be a viable option.
-When developing a treatment program, the mesothelioma specialist will assess the patient’s health and ability to undergo such treatments.
+For elderly patients or those in the late stages of diagnosis, surgery may not be a viable option.
+When developing a treatment program, a mesothelioma specialist will assess the patient’s health and ability to undergo such treatments.

 Mesothelioma Life Expectancy Without Treatment

 Studies suggest malignant mesothelioma patients who do not undergo treatment typically live six months.
 Patients diagnosed at an early stage may survive more than one year without treatment.
 However, as with treated patients, survival can vary based on staging, cell type and location, patient characteristics and other factors.

 Patients may decide to forego treatment for a variety of reasons, including if the cancer is in advanced stages.
 Foregoing treatment can shorten life expectancy.
 Patients should discuss all their treatment options before making a decision.